David Cynamon: Charity

 Cynamon and his family operate a charitable foundation The David and Stacey Cynamon Family Foundation.
 In 2007, with Sokolowski, Cynamon gave $4 million to The Hospital for Sick Children.
 Additionally, they also gave $5 million to a Jewish community centre for the development of Sports Complex in Toronto.
+In addition, the couple are very involved in the federal political scene, hosting many fundraising dinners for the PC party.